 At low tide, you’ll discover tidal pools with sea urchins, starfish, fish, and even octopus have been spotted in the sandstone tide pools.

-The 3-kilometre trail has some incredible things in store for you.
-You won’t be shocked by the first on the list, but you may be unaware of the second and third on our list.
+The 3-kilometre trail has some incredible sites in store for you.
+I’m sure you’ve heard of the first on the list, but you may be unaware of our second and third experiences to check out when visiting one of the most unique spots at this South Vancouver Island destination.

 Head to the left to find even more tide pools packed with sea life.
 You will find one pool after another great for dipping a GoPro or getting close up and personal with the amazing marine life.